FAU-LAP/NOMAD-CAMELS/docs/programmers_guide/instrument_drivers.md

 ---

 <details>
-  <summary>Code example: Use your own UI file to create settings for your instrument</summary>
+  <summary>Code example: Use your own UI file to create settings for your instrument (for Andor Shamrock spectrograph)</summary>

 {% highlight python %}
 from CAMELS.main_classes import device_class